JamalMulla/JSS/README.md

 Or just use Clion.

+# Tests
+The test suite can be run with `make test` after the above build steps.

+Alternative you can run the `tests` binary in the `bin` folder which has many more options.
+Run `./tests -?` to see available options.

 # Usage
 The architectures/ directory and main.cpp shows how an architecture can be defined and programs can be run on that architecture.